(225 ILCS 427/25)

 (b) Board members shall serve for terms of 5 years, except that, initially, 4 members shall serve for 5 years and 3 members shall serve for 4 years.
 All members shall serve until

 his or her successor is appointed and qualified.
 All vacancies shall be filled in like manner for the unexpired term.
 No member shall serve for more than 2 successive terms.
 The Secretary shall remove from the Board any member whose license has become void or has been revoked or suspended and may remove any member of the Board for neglect of duty, misconduct, or incompetence.
-A member subject to formal disciplinary proceedings shall disqualify himself or herself from all Board business until the charge is resolved.
+A member who is subject to formal disciplinary proceedings shall disqualify himself or herself from all Board business until the charge is resolved.
 A member also shall disqualify himself or herself from any matter on which the member cannot act objectively.

 (c) Four Board members shall constitute a quorum.
 A quorum is required for all Board decisions.